django-terran/django-terran-data/README.md

     ```

     I'm pretty sure in many cases it can be autofixed by overlapping administrative division area and settlement point.
-    I'm not a OSM guru to do that myself in a reasonable way.
+    I'm not an OSM guru to do that myself in a reasonable way.
 I do not feel comfortable issuing one request per settlement to OSM servers.

 ## Rebuilding Fixtures